John Howard (NIOSH director)

-John Jackson Howard is a physician, professor, and public health administrator.
-He served a 6-year term as the director of the National Institute for Occupational Safety and Health and was appointed to be a special coordinator to respond to the health effects of the September 11 attacks.
+John Jackson Howard is an American physician, attorney, and public health administrator who served a 6-year term as the director of the National Institute for Occupational Safety and Health and was appointed to be a special coordinator to respond to the health effects of the September 11 attacks.
 In this role, Howard advocated for rescue workers, introducing a program to provide screening, medical exams, and treatment for them.
 In 2009, Howard was again appointed as director of NIOSH and as World Trade Center Programs coordinator for HHS.

 In 2011, Howard became the Administrator of the World Trade Center Health Program.
 In 2016, he became the first person to be appointed to a third 6-year term as NIOSH director, and was reappointed to a fourth term in 2021.

-Early career

 Education

-John Howard received a doctor of medicine degree from Loyola University in 1974 (cum laude).
+John Howard received a doctor of medicine degree from Loyola University Chicago in 1974 (cum laude).
 To this he added a Master of Public Health from the Harvard School of Public Health in 1982.
-In 1986, Dr. Howard earned a Juris Doctor from the University of California, Los Angeles (UCLA), and a Master of Laws in Administrative Law and Economic Regulation from The George Washington University in 1987.
-He also received a Master of Business Administration in Healthcare Management, from George Washington University, in 2016.
-In addition, Dr. Howard is a board-certified occupational physician and has written numerous papers on occupational health law and policy.
+In 1986, Howard earned a Juris Doctor from the University of California, Los Angeles (UCLA), and a Master of Laws in Administrative Law and Economic Regulation from The George Washington University in 1987.
+He received a Master of Business Administration in Healthcare Management, also from George Washington University, in 2016.
+In addition, Howard is a board-certified occupational medicine physician and has written numerous papers on occupational health law and policy.

-Physician and professor
+Career

-Dr. Howard began his career in occupational health in 1979 as an internist at the UCLA School of Medicine pulmonary fellowship program at Cedars-Sinai Medical Center.
+Howard began his career in occupational health in 1979 as an internist at the UCLA School of Medicine pulmonary fellowship program at Cedars-Sinai Medical Center.
 His clinical work involved asbestos-exposed shipyard workers, and he published research findings related to workplace exposure and occupational lung disease.
-He served as a medical director and chief clinician at the Philip Mandelker AIDS Prevention Clinic.
+He served as a medical director and chief clinician at the Philip Mandelker AIDS Prevention Clinic in Los Angeles.
 He also worked as an assistant professor of environmental and occupational medicine at the University of California, Irvine.

-Department of Industrial Relations, California

-John Howard served as the chief of the Division of Occupational Safety and Health in California's Department of Industrial Relations from 1991 to 2002.
-There he administered a staff of nearly 1,000 and all the state's occupational and public safety programs.
-Through his administration of the division, Howard bolstered his reputation in the field as a passionate and able leader.
-He received praise for successfully implementing a controversial statewide ergonomic standard.
+Howard served as the chief of the Division of Occupational Safety and Health in California's Department of Industrial Relations from 1991 to 2002.
+He administered a staff of nearly 1,000 and all the state's occupational and public safety programs.
+Through his administration of the division, Howard bolstered his reputation in the field.
 He served in this capacity for more than a decade.

 National Institute for Occupational Safety and Health

-Appointment

 Linda Rosenstock resigned in November 2000 as the director of the National Institute for Occupational Safety and Health.
 The position was not filled until July 15, 2002, when Tommy Thompson, Health and Human Services Secretary placed John Howard in the post.
 The gap between Rosenstock and Howard was the longest between directors in the agency's 31-year history.
 The appointment was immediately praised by several organizations including the American Industrial Hygiene Association and AFL-CIO.